Contabo VPS Setup: How to Buy and Setup Contabo VPS and Install Ubuntu or Image of Your Choice

 6. Networking

-Choose private network if you want to secure your connections.
-You can also add an extra IP in case you want to setup email or you want your web applications from separate IP.
+Choose a private network if you want to secure your connections.
+You can also add an extra IP in case you want to setup email, or you want your web applications from a separate IP.

 7. Add-Ons

 For add-ons, I leave it as is.
 If you don’t know how to manage a server, you can choose Managed under Server Management.
-This will free you from maintaining your server especially in security aspect.
+This will free you from maintaining your server, especially in the security aspect.

-Backup space could be helpful but I use external cloud like Google Drive to store my backups.
+Backup space could be helpful, but I use an external cloud like Google Drive to store my backups.
 If your backups will exceed 15GB, you can purchase Backup space anytime.

 Step 3.
 Customer Data

-In this part you just need to enter your personal details.
+In this part, you just need to enter your details.

 Step 4.
 Payment Method

-You can choose to pay with credit card or Paypal.
+You can choose to pay with a credit card or PayPal.

 Contabo VPS Payment Method